 One traditional approach to answer this question is based on sociological surveys.
 American survey respondents who frequently pray and attend religious services (regardless of religious denomination) reliably report more prosocial behavior, such as more charitable donations and volunteerism (Brooks, 2006).
 Brooks reports, for example, that in the United States, 91% of people who attend religious services weekly or more often report donating money to charities, compared to only 66% those who attend religious services a few times a year or less.
 However, surveys, as useful as they are, suffer from methodological limitations and are open to alternative interpretations (for a critique, see Norenzayan & Shariff, 2008).
 One serious limitation, for example, is that people often exaggerate socially desirable behaviors (such as how much they volunteer or give to charity).
 This is particularly an issue here since religiosity itself increases social desirability concerns (Gervais & Norenzayan, 2012a).
-Therefore, the gap found in these surveys between believers and non-believers may not reflect "doing good" as much as it may reflect "appearing good."
+Therefore, the gap found in these surveys between believers and non-believers may not reflect 'doing good' as much as it may reflect 'appearing good'.

 A second approach has assessed whether self-reports of religiosity predict actual prosocial behavior measured under controlled conditions.
 These studies have reported mixed findings.
-Some studies have found no associations between religious involvement and prosocial tendencies; others have found that religious involvement does predict more prosocial behavior, but only when the prosocial act could promote a positive image for the participant, either in their own eyes or in the eyes of observers (Batson, Schoenrade, & Ventis, 1993).
-Other studies, conducted outside of North America and Europe, have found a reliable association between intensity of religious participation or involvement, and willingness to cooperate or contribute to a common pool (e.g., Sosis & Ruffle, 2003; Soler, 2012; Henrich et al, 2010).
+Some studies have found no associations between religious involvement and prosocial tendencies; others have found that religious involvement does predict more prosocial behavior, but only when the prosocial act could promote a positive image for the participant, either in their own eyes or in the eyes of observers (Batson et al., 1993).
+Other studies, conducted outside of North America and Europe, have found a reliable association between intensity of religious participation or involvement, and willingness to cooperate or contribute to a common pool (e.g., Sosis & Ruffle, 2003; Henrich et al., 2010; Soler, 2012).

-A third approach has gone beyond survey and correlational methods and has taken advantage of combining two techniques; one, cognitive priming from experimental psychology to activate religious thoughts, and two, economic games from behavioral economics, where actual prosocial behavior with monetary incentives can be measured in controlled conditions.
+A third approach has gone beyond survey and correlational methods and has taken advantage of combining two techniques; one, cognitive priming from experimental psychology to activate religious thoughts, and two, games from behavioral economics, where actual prosocial behavior with monetary incentives can be measured in controlled conditions.
 If religious thinking has a causal effect on prosocial tendencies, then experimentally-induced religious reminders should increase prosocial behavior in controlled conditions.
 If so, subtle religious reminders may reduce cheating, curb selfish behavior, and increase generosity towards strangers.
-This hypothesis is gaining increasing support (for a summary, see Norenzayan, Henrich, & Slingerland, in press; see also Norenzayan & Shariff, 2008).
-In one experiment (Shariff & Norenzayan 2007, see Figure 1), adult non-student participants were randomly assigned to three groups: participants in the religious prime group unscrambled sentences that contained words such as God, divine, and spirit; the secular prime group unscrambled sentences with words such as civic, jury, police; and the control group unscrambled sentences with entirely neutral content.
+This hypothesis is gaining increasing support (for a summary, see Norenzayan et al., in press; see also Norenzayan & Shariff, 2008).
+In one experiment (Shariff & Norenzayan, 2007; see Figure 1), adult non-student participants were randomly assigned to three groups: participants in the religious prime group unscrambled sentences that contained words such as God, divine, and spirit; the secular prime group unscrambled sentences with words such as civic, jury, police; and the control group unscrambled sentences with entirely neutral content.
 Each participant subsequently played an anonymous double-blind one-shot Dictator Game.
-(Post-experimental debriefing showed that participants showed no awareness of the priming concepts, or awareness of the hypothesis of the study).
-Compared to the control group, nearly twice as much money was offered by subjects in the religious prime group.
-Of particular interest, the secular prime group showed the same pattern as the religious prime group, suggesting that secular mechanisms, when they are available, can also encourage generosity.
-Religious primes also reduce cheating among students in North America (Randolph-Seng and Nielsen 2007), as well as in children (Piazza, Bering, and Ingram, 2011).
-McKay et al. (2011) found that subliminal religious priming increased third-party costly punishment of unfair behavior in a Swiss religious sample (see also Laurin et al. 2012).
-In these studies, individual differences in religious involvement or belief were unrelated to prosocial behavior.
+(Post-experimental debriefing showed that participants showed no awareness of the priming concepts, or awareness of the hypothesis of the study.)
+Compared to the control group, nearly twice as much money

 Figure 1.
 Priming religious concepts increased offers in the Dictator Game among Canadian adults; priming secular concepts had a comparable effect.
 The results showed not only a quantitative increase in generosity, but also a qualitative shift in giving norms.
 In the control group, the modal response was selfishness, a plurality of players pocketed all \$10.
 In the religious and secular priming conditions, the mode shifted to fairness, a plurality of players split the money evenly (N = 75).
-Figure from Norenzayan & Shariff, 2008.
+Figure from Norenzayan & Shariff (2008).